hulsey314/drip/README.md

 # ESP32-S3 Stepper Controller

 This project uses an **ESP32-S3 WROOM (Freenove board)** with a **TMC2209 stepper driver**, rotary encoder (jog wheel), and buttons to control a stepper motor.
-It also integrates **Bluetooth Low Energy (BLE)** for future expansion.

 ---

 ## Features

+* Adjust speed and distance for single "auto" drip, then press Auto button
-* Control stepper motor direction and speed with a jog wheel (rotary encoder)
+* Manually control stepper motor direction and speed with a jog wheel
-* Press jog encoder for **continuous forward run** until released
+* Press jog wheel for **continuous forward run** until released
-* Dedicated button for additional stepper actions
-* BLE server code included for future remote control and monitoring
-* Designed for **Freenove ESP32-S3 board** with pins optimized for working peripherals

 ---